Disturbante/Stack-overflow-basics/README.md

 # Introduction
-To better understand how we can perform such exploits we need to first know how programms get executed.<br>
+To better understand how we can perform such exploits we need to first know how programs get executed.<br>
 In brief the CPU execute what is machine-code it is very low level instruction that we rappresent with assembly.<br>
 The cpu has a standard routine in which performs its operation:<br>